Stephan-342B/mcs_quarkus_poc/README.md

 ## Generate config file
 *application.properties file should be placed under the main module*
-So, in our case, right click on the main module and open a terminal to execute the command below.
+So, in our case, right click on the main module (*controller module*) and open a terminal to execute the command below.
 ```
 mvn io.quarkus:quarkus-maven-plugin:1.8.1.Final:generate-config -Dfile=application.properties
 ```